javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

   alert("Hello");
 }

-alert(window.f); // global function is a property of window
+alert(window.sayHi); // global function is a property of window
 ```

 And here we use it as a browser window, to see the window height: